2008 Republican Party presidential primaries: Withdrew before primaries

+Declined to run

 Calendar

 Republican candidates in the 2008 U.S. presidential election campaigned for the nomination of their party in a series of primary elections and caucus events.

 Unlike the Democratic Party, which mandates a proportional representation for delegate selection, the Republican Party has no such limitation.
 For states with primaries, some states choose to use the "winner-take-all" method to allocate delegates within a state, while others do winner-take-all within a specific congressional district, and still others use the proportional process.
 Unlike the Democratic Party, state party by-laws determine whether each delegate is pledged and for how long the delegate is pledged.

 In caucus states, most state parties use a two pronged process.
 A straw poll, often called a presidential preference poll, is conducted of the attendees at the caucus.
 The results are released to the media and published on the state party website.
 Delegates are then elected to the county conventions.
 It is at the county conventions that delegates are elected to state conventions, and from the state convention to the national convention.
 At each level, delegates may be bound or unbound to a candidate.
 If unbound, delegates are not obligated to follow the results of the presidential preference poll.
 Thus, all estimates of delegates from caucus states are dependent on state party by-laws.